USRSE/usrse.github.io/_events/2022/2022-06-community-call.md

 The next community call will be on June 10, 2022 at 14ET/13CT/12MT/10PT.

 The US-RSE monthly community calls are experimenting with a new time to try and better accommodate Alaska and Hawaii time zones.
-The calls are moving to the **second Friday of each month**.
-14:00-15:00 Eastern starting June 2022.
+The calls will start to alternate between the second Thursday (12:00-1:00pm ET) and second Friday (2:00-3:00pm ET) of each month.
 Community call topics, and agenda and zoom registration announcements are posted to Slack and sent to US-RSE email lists.

-The June 2022 (on **Friday June 10th, 14:00-15:00 US Eastern time**) call will focus on starting a whitepaper on the State of RSE in the US.
+The June 2022 call (on **Friday June 10th, 14:00-15:00 US Eastern time**) will focus on starting a whitepaper on the State of RSE in the US.
 The call will kickoff with a quick review of some of the recent community calls that touched on this topic.
 In breakout groups we will try and experiment with outlining a set of key sub-topics and the structure for a whitepaper.
 Look forward to seeing those of you who can make on the Friday!

 Community calls typically have a topical focus.
 They provide a forum for US-RSE members to compare experiences around a topic, hang-out and chat on zoom.